JeffCube99/UnityWiki/docs/source/ios_development/getting_started.rst

         If you do not see the **Any iOS Device** option and you are using a windows device, close out of unity and disconnect your iOS device from your computer.
 Next download iTunes to your windows device.
-        After installing iTunes, restart your computer, reconnect your iOS device, and re open the Unity Editor.
+        After installing iTunes, restart your computer, re-open the Unity Editor, and reconnect your iOS device.
         Then you should see **Any iOS Device** option.
 For more information see the video:
         `Unity Remote on iPhone With Windows PC (WORKS) <https://youtu.be/eAFIg5JaHyw>`_

         ..  note::

             Sometimes the **Any iOS Device** option will not present itself right away.
 In my case I had the unity editor open and uninstalled iTunes before the option presented itself.
-Afterwards I closed and re opened the unity editor before attempting to play it on the iPhone
+Make sure iTunes is installed before attempting to run Unity Remote on the iPhone.

 #.
 In the Unity Editor, click on the play button.
 You should see the game start playing on your iOS device.